FuocomanSap/P4wnp1-ALOA-Menu-Reworked/README.md

 All rights to the original code are owned by BeboXos.

 ## what's new
-I updated the code to work with python3.7, fixed some bugs and added new features.
+* I updated the code to work with python3.7, fixed some bugs and added new features.
+* see MANUAL.md for improving
 * hosts discovery
 * nmap on a specific host and save the report
 * update the gui-code via gui-option